Listen To Article

 Number 3 – Mohammed Al Kaburi

-Mohammed Al Kaburi was a Fulani, Scholar, Jurist and Judge.
+Mohammed Al Kaburi was another Fulani, African Scholar, Jurist and Judge from Timbuku.

 He is very important to West African Scholarship because he developed the first Curriculum at Sankore University, and this curriculum would shape the intellectual foundation for generations of West African Scholars to come.